CompuCell3D/CompuCell3D/README_CompuCell3D_Community.md

 2. Choose appropriate option - bug report, feature request or generic option:
 ![image](https://github.com/user-attachments/assets/f15cfc5f-2510-42ee-9629-dcb977ffc9fa)

- 3. Fill Out the Provided form - please note, when reporting bugs we require that you provide simulation code and screenshots , along few other mandatory pieces of information.
+ 3. Fill out the provided form - please note, when reporting bugs we require that you provide simulation code and screenshots , along few other mandatory pieces of information.
 If you do not want to share the code (for privacy reasons) simply say so in the text area where you are supposed to upload the files.
 We understand this and will work with you on an individual basis
 ![image](https://github.com/user-attachments/assets/16a40eeb-ba1a-4926-856f-0af5d7157de0)

 Please note that fields with red asterisks are mandatory